Mendukusaiiiii/Mouser/README.md

 - **System tray integration** - closing the main window sends the app to the tray instead of quitting.
 - **Self-click protection** - the autoclicker checks the cursor position before each synthetic click and skips clicking if the cursor is currently over Mouser's own panel(s), so it can't accidentally spam its own buttons.
 - **Motion self-stop** - if you manually grab and move the mouse while the motion is running, motion detects the interference and stops automatically instead of fighting you for control.
-- **Single-instance guard** - a named mutex prevents a second copy from running and silently stealing the global hotkeys; you'll get a warning dialog instead.

 ## Requirements